GetachewAbebe/Tavus_Practice/DEPLOYMENT.md

 python setup.py
 ```

-This will output your `VOICEFLOW_PERSONA_ID`.
+This will output your `BROADGATE_PERSONA_ID`.
 Copy it to Streamlit Cloud secrets.

 ### 4. Save and Reboot